 My job doesn't allow me to devote 14 days of prime-time viewing to it; in fact it gets pretty damn busy in the workplace around Olympic time.
 But, if nothing else, it's nice to have something worthwhile to view on your television for a couple of weeks.

 And in that very low-grade Olympic fever type of mood, I snagged a couple of loose packs of USO&PTH cards to open.

 So, let's see what Olympians/non-Olympians are in these packs.
 Maybe it'll get some of you into the Olympic spirit while there's still time left.
 Hum the Olympic theme if you must.

 Isles led the U.S. in tries and points in Rio.
 This is the first year for rugby in the Olympics.
 I briefly watched the U.S. lose to eventual gold medalist Fiji, whose population is a little more than the population of North Dakota.
 We care a lot about rugby here in the U.S.

 A Rio bronze medalist.
 Fencing is a lot more colorful than I remember it, with the light-up masks and the neon streaks indicating who poked who first.
 I don't pretend to understand most Olympic sports, but that's basically what fencing looks like to me, poke or be poken.

 Adrian was the anchor leg in the gold medal relay finale for men's swimming, i.e., Michael Phelps' last Olympic race.
 Some of these photos are cropped way too tightly.

 #64 - Aly Raisman, gymnastics

 So far, all current Olympians!
 Raisman has a gold and silver medal in Rio.
 I also have a card of her from the 2015 Panini Americana set.
-That causes me to wonder if she'll appear in a First Pitch insert set next year and because a trading card renaissance woman.
+That causes me to wonder if she'll appear in a First Pitch insert set next year and become a trading card renaissance woman.

 #74 - Maya Moore, basketball